scipy-conference/scipy_proceedings/papers/mark_wiebe/blaze.rst

 an overload of ``compute`` which takes a ``By`` node and a ``DataFrame`` object.
 First, each of the child nodes must be computed, so ``compute`` gets called on the three child nodes.
-This validates the provided dataframe against the ``students`` schema, and extracts the 'course' and 'grade' columns from it.
-Then, the pandas ``groupby`` call is used to group the 'grade' column according to the 'course' column, and apply the ``max`` operation.
+This validates the provided dataframe against the ``accounts`` schema, and extracts the 'name' and 'balance' columns from it.
+Then, the pandas ``groupby`` call is used to group the 'balance' column according to the 'name' column, and apply the ``sum`` operation.

 Each back end can map the common analytics patterns supported by Blaze to its way of dealing with it, either by computing it on the fly as the